thomasbrus/besturingssystemen/assignment-4/task-5/README.md

 After the decryption of the secret codes, we analyzed the encrypter in order to figure out it's algorithm.
 Entering the character 'a' showed 'c' as encrypted text.
 But entering 'aa' didn't show 'cc', but 'cp' instead.
-We came to the conclusion that the caesar shift depended on the position of the character in the sentence.
+We came to the conclusion that the caesar shift depends on the position of the character in the sentence.

 Using a very long sequence of a's we found repition after 130 characters.
-This let us conclude that the shift of each character depends on it's position and can be looked up in a predfined array of offsets.
+This led us to conclude that the shift of each character depends on it's position and can be looked up in a predfined array of offsets.

 ## Building the decrypter